Arlington Park

-Arlington Park (formerly known as Arlington International Racecourse) is a former horse race track in the Chicago suburb of Arlington Heights, Illinois.
+Arlington Park (formerly known as Arlington International Racecourse) was a Thoroughbred race track in the Chicago suburb of Arlington Heights, Illinois, United States.
 Once called the Arlington Park Jockey Club, it was located adjacent to the Illinois Route 53 expressway and serviced by the Chicago and North Western Railway.

 On February 15, 2023, the Chicago Bears of the National Football League (NFL) completed their purchase of the Arlington Park property.
 The team may build a stadium on the site for its home games.

-As of August 2025, the arena has been fully demolished, and the Chicago Bears have confirmed the plan for their new stadium at the site.
+In August 2025, the racetrack was fully demolished, and the Chicago Bears confirmed their plan for a new stadium at the site.

+However, in June 2026, the Chicago Bears Board of Directors voted to move forward with a plan to build a stadium in Hammond, Indiana after the failure of the so-called "megaprojects" bill in the Illinois Senate.
+As a result, the future of the Arlington Park site remains uncertain.

 Overview

-Horse racing in the Chicago region had been a popular sport since the early days of the city in the 1830s, and at one time Chicago had more horse racing tracks (six) than any other major metropolitan area.

 Arlington International was the site of the first thoroughbred race with a million-dollar purse, in 1981.
 The premier event at Arlington Park was the International Festival of Racing, held in early August, which featured three Grade 1 races on turf: the Arlington Million Stakes, Beverly D. Stakes and Secretariat Stakes.

 Owner Churchill Downs Inc. announced plans in February 2021 to sell all 326 acres of the Arlington Park property for redevelopment.
 On September 29, 2021, the Chicago Bears announced that they reached an agreement to purchase the property; the sale was finalized in February 2023.